Strawberry Bundt Cake

 The one thing I adjusted from my strawberry cake recipe for this strawberry bundt cake recipe is the addition of one more teaspoon of baking powder to give the batter extra lift while crawling up the sides of the bundt pan.

-Speaking of climbing the sides of the pan, I have been using my own homemade cake release for several months.
-It works great for preventing any of my cake from sticking to the pan, and if you brush your bundt pan liberally with it, you’ll have this bundt cake sliding out of the pan with no issue.
+Speaking of climbing the sides of the pan, I have been using my own homemade cake release for several years.
+It works great for preventing any of my cake from sticking to the pan, and if you brush your Bundt pan liberally with it, you’ll have this Bundt cake sliding out of the pan with no issue.

 If you have a tried and true method for prepping pans, by all means, continue using it.
 I’ve never had the best luck with the grease and flour method.
 Proceed as you do!